-- Finalize the transition of local banking services and over-the-counter deposits to M&T, Citizens, and TD Banks. - Complete the PCI Compliance migration and transition for state agencies and school districts to Fiserv, Inc. for merchant services processing, payment gateway, account reconciliation, and account analysis services. - Continue to work with DTI for digital government services which includes the design of a residential and visitor portal. - Complete the first PCI Compliance attestation.
+- Finalize the transition of local banking services and over-the-counter deposits to M&T, Citizens, and TD Banks. - Complete the PCI Compliance migration and transition for State agencies and school districts to Fiserv, Inc. for merchant services processing, payment gateway, account reconciliation, and account analysis services. - Continue to work with DTI for digital government services which includes the design of a resident and visitor portal that will provide a centralized payment interface. - Complete PCI Compliance Validation and Attestation